 Instead of invalidating overbroad covenants not to compete, Texas courts reform them by revising the unenforceable provisions to those that would be reasonable under the circumstances.
-See Butler v.
-Arrow Mirror & Glass, Inc., 51 S.W.3d 787, 794 (Tex.
-App.-Houston [1st Dist.]
-2001, no pet.) (reforming and then enforcing an overbroad noncompete agreement).
+See Butler, 51 S.W.3d at 794 (reforming and then enforcing an overbroad non-compete agreement).
 Specifically, where a covenant not to compete is ancillary to a separate, enforceable agreement, but its limitations on time, geographic area, or scope of activity impose greater restraint than is necessary, the court must reform the covenant to make the restraints reasonable.
 Evan's World Travel, Inc. v.
 Adams, 978 S.W.2d 225, 233 (Tex.
 App.-Texarkana, 1998, no pet.); Am.
 Nat'l Ins.
 Co. v.
 Cannon, 86 S.W.3d 801, 808 (Tex.
 App.-Beaumont 2002, no pet.).
 The court has the power to reform the agreement even if neither party pleads for reformation.
 TransPerfect Translations, Inc., 594 F. Supp.
 2d at 756.
-As one court stated in reforming an overbroad noncompetition agreement: "Section 15.51 requires a court to reform a noncompete agreement if it is unreasonably broad in scope.
-Tex.
-Bus. & Comm.
-Code § 15.51(c)."
+As one court stated in reforming an overbroad noncompetition agreement: "Section 15.51 requires a court to reform a non-compete agreement if it is unreasonably broad in scope.
+TEX.
+BUS. & COMM.
+CODE § 15.51(c)."
 Alliantgroup, L.P. v.
 Feingold, Civil Action No. H-09-0479, 2009 WL 1357209, at 1 (S.D.
-Tex May 11, 2009) (Rosenthal, J.)
+Tex May 11, 2009) (Rosenthal, J.).

 Regarding the timing of reformation, in TransPerfect Translations, Inc., Judge Ellison recently noted that some Texas appeals courts have suggested, but not held, that reformation is appropriate at the temporary injunction stage.
 594 F. Supp.
 2d at 756.
 Judge Ellison decided to reform the non-compete agreement and grant a preliminary injunction based on it.
 Id.
 As he stated, "In light of this unsettled law, the Court will enter a limited injunction and reform the contract as necessary based on the current evidence, noting that any reformation or permanent injunction to be entered may differ from this temporary reformation based on arguments presented in the parties' dispositive motions or at trial."
 Id.
 In reforming the covenant, the court should take the individual circumstances of the case into account.
 Am.
 Nat'l Ins.
 Co., 86 S.W.3d at 808.
 The court must then enforce the covenant as reformed.
 TEX.
 BUS. & COM.
 CODE § 15.51(c).
+For example, in Inter/National Rental Ins.
+Services, Inc. v.
+Albrecht, NO. 4:11-CV-00853,